-Spinning yarn, knitting, crocheting, embroidering, weaving and sewing are all fibre arts that children can do from a young age.
+Spinning yarn, knitting, crocheting, embroidering, weaving and sewing by hand or with a sewing machine are all fibre arts (or fiber arts as the Americans spell it) that children can do from a young age.
 After reading this you’ll know why and when you should introduce your children to fibre arts.
 You’ll also have a good idea of how to make them fall in love with the world of fibre.

 Why Should You Teach Fibre Arts to Children?